 New Jersey Shelter Housing Exit Program (SHE)

-Those who have been victimized by gender violence and their children can benefit from this program.
-This is the order in which the SHE provides its services to those who are currently living in transitional housing, low-income housing or shelters.
+Those who have been victimized by gender violence along with their children can benefit from this program.
+SHE provides its services to those who are currently living in transitional housing, low-income housing or shelters.
 A portion of security deposits and rental assistance is provided through the Shelter Housing Exit Program.

 What Other Rental Assistance Programs available in USA